lunaluvgood/hackathon2020-group11/README.md

 ### File Structure
 - 1 main file
+- a python file for the tabulate library
 - 1 txt file for the to-do list
 - a folder with a file for each flash card set
 - a file for each day of schedule